ruby/www.ruby-lang.org/en/news/_posts/2019-11-23-ruby-2-7-0-preview3-released.md

 ([#16345](https://bugs.ruby-lang.org/issues/16345))
 or suppressing duplicated warnings ([#16289](https://bugs.ruby-lang.org/issues/16289)).
-The final decision is not done, but will be fixed by the official release.
+The final decision is not made, but will be fixed by the official release.

 ## Other Notable New Features

-* A method reference operator, `.:`, is introduced as an experimental feature in earlier preview, but it reverted.
+* A method reference operator, `.:`, was introduced as an experimental feature in earlier previews, but was reverted.
   [[Feature #12125]](https://bugs.ruby-lang.org/issues/12125),
   [[Feature #13581]]( https://bugs.ruby-lang.org/issues/13581),
   [[Feature #16275]](https://bugs.ruby-lang.org/issues/16275)